marintoro/Rainbow/README.md

 best human player, which means that using it to claim superhuman performance is misleading.<br/><br/>
 The current world records are available online for 58 of the 61 evaluated Atari game.
-On VideoPinball for exemple, the world record is 50 000 times higher than the human baseline of DQN!
+On VideoPinball for example, the world record is 50 000 times higher than the human baseline of DQN!
 Evaluating these world records scores using the usual human normalized score has a median of 4 400% and a mean of